Genuine quantum scars in many-body spin systems: I) Ubiquity of scars

-We consider various models (with parameters as in Fig.~\ref{FigS_scars}) and system sizes $N$.
-For the Ising model, we find $\chi \approx 78\%, 77\%,$ and $78\%$ and $N_{\rm scarred} = 59, 576$, and $6888$ for $N = 8,12$, and $16$, respectively.
-For the XXZ model, we find $\chi \approx 83\%, 79\%,$ and $76\%$ and $N_{\rm scarred} = 69, 606$, and $6613$ for $N = 8,12$, and $16$, respectively.
-For the XX model, we find $\chi \approx 82\%, 77\%,$ and $74\%$ and $N_{\rm scarred} = 68, 582$, and $6446$ for $N = 8,12$, and $16$, respectively.
-That is, the probability of scarring $\chi$ remains large and approximately constant (or only slowly decaying) with the system size $N$, and the number of scarred eigenstates $N_{\rm scarred}$ grows exponentially with the system size.
-Note that quantifying scarring is not an easy task, and that there is no unique way of doing it.
-The analysis above succeeds in indicating that scarring affects most of the eigenstates, but for instance does not consider that certain eigenstates are scarred by multiple UPOs.
-There is thus room for a systematic quantitative analysis of scarring in many-body systems, which goes however beyond the scope of this work.
+Note that our analysis has focussed on the mid-spectrum eigenstates, the number of which, $M_e$, depends on how wide the central energy window is chosen, which is arbitrary.
+The $M_{\rm scarred}$ that we considered does not count the eigenstates outside of such energy window.
+Because the non-mid-spectrum eigenstates could also be scarred, one might say that $M_{\rm scarred}$ underestimates the number scarred eigenstates.
+At the end of the day, quantifying scarring is not an easy task, and there is no unique way of doing it.
+The analysis above succeeds in indicating that scarring affects many eigenstates, but for instance does not consider that certain eigenstates are scarred by multiple UPOs.
+There is thus room for a more systematic quantitative analysis of scarring in many-body systems, which goes however beyond the scope of this work.